cloudify-cosmo/docs.getcloudify.org/content/developer/composer/managing-inputs-outputs.md

 ---
 layout: bt_wiki
 title: Managing Inputs, Outputs and Capabilities
-description: Overview on how to work with inputs, outputs and capabilities
+description: Overview on how to work with inputs, outputs
 category: Composer
 draft: false
 weight: 500